Category: French Literature

 How does this translation compare to the free versions available online?

 The free versions online — primarily the Ellen Marriage translations from the early 1900s — are accurate but dated.
-Victorian syntax and idiom create a layer of distance that isn’t in the original French.
-The Classics Retold edition uses a modern English translation that removes that distance while keeping the density Balzac actually wrote.
+Victorian syntax and idiom create a layer of distance that isn’t in the original French. the edition linked below uses a modern English translation that removes that distance while keeping the density Balzac actually wrote.
 The difference is audible in the first paragraph of Père Goriot: the boarding house either lands or it doesn’t.

 What is included in Volume 1 of the Balzac Collection?